 And a few final pointers

-One thing I’d say about all of the movements I’ve listed is to take your time, don’t rush.
+One thing I’d say about all of the basic Pilates moves that I’ve listed is to take your time; don’t rush.

 But if you take your time — listen to your body — and make sure you’re in the right position at each stage, these basic Pilates exercises will work wonders.